Riuqlav/Chattons/README.md

-# This is a Fullstack chat app connected to a server.
+# This is a Fullstack chat app connected to a Server.

-This project focuses on Typescript, Simple APIs & UI Kits.
+This project focuses on React, Typescript, Simple APIs & UI Kits.

 DEMO: https://riuqlav.github.io/Chattons/